-IMPORTANT: Simulation is not supported for configurations with the Silicon Revision option set to Initial_ES.
+IMPORTANT: Simulation is not supported for configurations with the Silicon Revision option set to IES.
 Only implementation is supported.
-If simulation is performed, a DRP monitor error results.

 Implementation Design Overview

 For implementation design, the AXI-BRAM controller can be used as a scratch pad memory to write and read to Block RAM locations.